Steph Hodgins-May: 2019 election

 Hodgins-May was the Greens candidate for the division of Macnamara, the renamed former Division of Melbourne Ports, for the 2019 federal election.

 While campaigning for the election, Hodgins-May secured the endorsement of Gillian Triggs, who was the Australian human rights commissioner until 2017.
 The endorsement was a personal one and not an endorsement of the party as a whole.
 Triggs came under fire from both the Liberal and Labor parties for giving the endorsement.

 While Hodgins-May increased her vote marginally, the new Labor candidate, Josh Burns increased his primary vote significantly, while the Liberal Party vote fell, meaning Burns won the seat comfortably.

 2022 election

 Hodgins-May was again preselected for the Greens in the Melbourne seat of Macnamara for the 2022 election.
 It was one of the key seats that the Greens were targeting in their hopes of increasing their representation in parliament.

 Hodgins-May increased her primary vote and finished second in primary votes behind Labor.

 Senator

 In 2023, Hodgins-May was pre-selected by The Greens to replace Janet Rice upon Rice's retirement in the first half of 2024.
 She was appointed to the Senate in a joint sitting of the Parliament of Victoria on 1 May 2024.

+In May 2026, Hodgins-May chaired a Senate Select Committee on the Taxation of Gas Resources having spearheaded much of the public campaign for a 25 per cent tax on gas exports alongside other prominent crossbenchers such as Senator David Pocock.